Adding hand-drawn font for Chinese, Japanese and Korean

 Font splitting and lazy loading

 The solution lies in font splitting, which allows us to break the huge font into multiple font faces.
-The challenging part is splitting the font into chunks of a similar size, without losing any advanced data, while grouping the most often-used codepoints together.
+The challenging part is splitting the font into chunks of a similar size without losing any advanced data while grouping the most often-used codepoints together.
 Happily, there is a brilliant open-source project that does just that: cn-font-split.

 It comes with heuristics for splitting the font into meaningful chunks and instructs the open-source text shaping library harfbuzzjs, to perform glyph subsetting based on the established codepoint ranges.
 The resulting chunks are converted into the lossless WOFF2 format, reducing the size by around 50%.
 Essentially this is what Google Fonts is doing with fonts like Noto Sans CJK.

-Harfbuzz is also the only library we've found, that can effectively subset advanced font data inside the browser, including complex kernings and ligatures defined in the GPOS and GSUB font tables.
+Google is likely relying on the very same subsetting logic, as the subsetting was integrated into Harfbuzz in the collaboration with Google Fonts project.
+Harfbuzz is also the only library we've found that can effectively subset advanced font data inside the browser, including complex kernings and ligatures defined in the GPOS and GSUB font tables.

 1import _0 from "./Xiaolai-Regular-09850c4077f3fffe707905872e0e2460.woff2";